scardine/pingport/README.md

 I like to log results but don't like to deal with log rotation; for network monitoring RRD databases fit the bill as they have deterministic size.
 Also, you can easily create nice charts from them later.

+## The questions

+1) **How would you deploy this as a script/service/etc?**
+Honestly, I would rather use a proper NMS for this (there are some F/OSS options).
+If I had to distribute a Python application for Linux I would probably create deb and rpm packages.

+2) **How would you work with developers to resolve any systems issues?**
+I would help them diagnose the issue in production and if they are not using a log aggregator I would install a [sentry](https://sentry.io) instance for them.

+3) **What, if any, would the impact be of your script on the production service?**
+If the interval is kept above 1 minute I don't think there will be any meaningful impact - maybe an extra thousand entries / day in the logs but any application worth its salary should be able to handle that.